Keyboard shortcuts

 Interactive TUI

-govctl includes an optional interactive terminal dashboard:
+govctl includes an optional read-only terminal cockpit:

 govctl tui